natsu-dragneel13/white-Queen/README.md

 <h1 align="center"><b>❤️ white queen  ❤️</b></h1>

-(It is no longer based on this source code.
-The completely rewritten bot available now on telegram)

-## JUST ANOTHER MODIFIED UNMAINTAINED SOURCE CODE
 ### ⚠️ PLEASE NOTE EVERYONE MODIFY, DEPLOY OR FORK THIS SOURCE CODE
-#### This source code is unmaintained.
-We recommend you not to use this source code.
-Why Don't Use 👇
-- Not maintained
-- Older version of Daisy [NEW ONE CLOSED SOURCE]
-- Not compatible with latest updates of requirements

 <h4 align="center">A Powerful, Smart And Simple Group Manager <br> ...
 Written with AioGram , Pyrogram and Telethon...</h4>
 <p align='center'>